Jonac11/live-coding-platform/README.md

 **Loops:** Repeat actions.
 **Math:** Perform arithmetic operations.

-**Car Movement:** Move Forward, Backward, Turn Left, Turn Right, Stop.
+**Car Movement:** Move Forward, Backward, Turn Left, Turn Right, Center, Stop.

 **Run Code:**
 - Click the "Run Code" button to send the generated Python code to the Flask server.
 - The server processes the code and sends instructions to the RC car via the Raspberry Pi.
+- If no RC car, the instructions will be sent to the simulation.

 **Control the RC Car:**
 - Watch the RC car execute the movements defined in your code in real-time.
+- If no RC car, the simulated car will move accordingly.

 ## Features